 I first heard of goat yoga in Manchester when my friend saw a couple doing on the Indian Matchmaking show on Netflix, she went online and found it in Rossendale.

-After lockdown and with my birthday coming up, we were overjoyed to find something fun we could do while social distancing.
+After lockdown and with my birthday coming up, we were overjoyed to find goat yoga which was something fun we could do while social distancing.

 As I lived in South Manchester at the time, I had no idea of how wonderful North Manchester is or how much countryside you can find there.

 It makes sense that there are many farms to be found on the outskirts of Manchester and the one offering goat yoga was Cronkshaw Fold Farm.